microsoft/vscode-python/CONTRIBUTING.md

 this will almost always mean Python 2 is used, which probably isn't what you want.

-This environment variable allows setting a specific python interpreter by specifying the absolute path to the `python` binary.
+By setting the `CI_PYTHON_PATH` environment variable you can control the exact Python executable that gets used.
+If the executable you specify isn't on `$PATH` then be sure to use an absolute path.

 This is also the mechanism for testing against other versions of Python.